paigetomkins/ICR-PoeticMetaphorAnalysis/README.md

 /PoeticMetaphorAnalysis/All-Code$ python3 exploratory-data-analysis.py
 ```

 This should print out some basic statistics related to the dataset (e.g., number of missing values, number of duplicate values, etc.) and offer you three graphs: One visualizing the authorship distribution, one for the thematic distribution, and one for the time period distribution.
-If the graphs look different than mine (featured below in Part 1 of the Methodology section), ensure that you have downloaded the same dataset as me and that you did not edit other lines of code.
+If the graphs look different than mine (featured below in Part 1 of the Methodology section), ensure that you have downloaded the same dataset as me and that you did not edit other lines of code in the file.

 ### 5. Metaphor Extraction

-This code is located under
+This code is a work in progess.
+This step will be updated immediately after the code is functional and pushed to the repository.

 ## Working research question:
 Between Renaissance and modern poetry, in what ways has the use of metaphor in poetry changed over time, and how can these changes be quantified and modeled by a computer program?